 New Jersey Health Initiatives support goes beyond the awarding of grants to our grantees.
 We partner with our grantees to ensure they can run their grant-funded programs effectively.
-The resources provided here will give you the necessary tools to to keep NJHI and RWJF informed about grant activities, and help you manage your projects efficiently.
+The resources provided here will give you the necessary tools to keep NJHI and RWJF informed about grant activities and help you manage your projects efficiently.

 Catchafire New Jersey

 This partnership between the Robert Wood Johnson Foundation and Catchafire, is an online tool that connects NJHI grant recipients with passionate professionals who want to donate their skills.
 Through the Catchafire New Jersey platform, an organization can receive pro bono support and gain access to 130+ curated projects, 100,000 online skills-based volunteers, and monthly learning content created specifically for nonprofits.
 To support non-profit organizations’ capacity-building efforts amid the pandemic, RWJF is providing NJHI grantees with a fully-funded membership to Catchafire New Jersey.
 Eligible organizations had access to this tool and program, free of charge, through March 2022.
 See details.

 NJHI: Communities Moving to Action, NJHI: Upstream Action Acceleration and NJHI: Small Communities Forging Hyperlocal Data Collaboratives grantees can access this edition.

 NJHI: Next Generation Community Leaders grantees are encouraged to reference this edition, in addition to our companion guide for coaches.

 NJHI: Communities Moving to Action, NJHI: Next Generation Community Leaders and NJHI: Upstream Action Acceleration grantees can access the recordings of “Storytelling for Healthier Communities,” a training developed for the Upstream Action Acceleration Learning Collaborative.
 This two-part series explores best practices for NJHI grantees to tell the story of their communities and their work.